Abhijeet1710/GitHubAPI/README.md

 ** Use to search users on GitHub by their user name. **

 ## Features
-- share user
+- Functionality to share searched user
-- direct link to land on users Github page
+- Direct link to land on searched users Github page
+- Beautiful User interface
+- Great User Experience

 # Build With
 1. Kotlin